Assured clear distance ahead: Present

 Horses may still be expected to use the roadways, as well bicycles and automobiles.
 The former are a regular appearance in both urban areas and in the country, and are commonly exercised by commuters and Amish.
 Many roads are unchanged since the 1800s while controlled-access highways have been invented specifically for the automobile.
-Ships now have marine radar that allows one to view tens of miles beyond the eye.
 "At common law a motorist is required to regulate his speed so that he can stop within the range of his vision.
 In numerous jurisdictions, this rule has been incorporated in statutes which typically require that no person shall drive any motor vehicle in and upon any public road or highway at a greater speed than will permit him to bring it to a stop within the assured clear distance ahead."
 Decisional law usually settles the circumstances by which a portion of the roadway is assuredly clear without it being mentioned in statute.
 States where the judiciary has explicitly established the state's ACDA law include Indiana, Iowa, Kansas, Louisiana, Michigan, New York, North Carolina, Ohio, Tennessee, Vermont, Wisconsin, and California.

 Many states have further passed statutes which require their courts to more inflexibly weigh the ACDA in their determination of reasonable speed or behavior.
 Such statutes do so in part by designating ACDA violations as a citable driving offense, thus burdening an offending driver to rebut a presumption of negligence.
 States with such explicit ACDA standard of care provisions include: Iowa, Michigan, Ohio, Oklahoma, Pennsylvania, and Texas.

 States which apply the principle by statute to watercraft on navigable waterways include all 174 member states of the International Maritime Organization, notwithstanding membership: Great Britain and its common law inheriting Commonwealth of Nations, The United States, Florida, Hawaii, Illinois, Louisiana, Michigan, Montana, Oregon, Texas, and West Virginia.

 Most state-issued and some Canadian driver handbooks instruct or mention the ACDA rule as required care or safe practice.

 Explicit ACDA statutes and regulations, especially those of which create a citable driving or maritime offense, are aimed at preventing harm that could result from potentially negligent behavior—whereas the slightly more obscure common law ACDA doctrine is most easily invoked to remedy actual damages that have already occurred as a result of such negligence.
 Unsafe speed statutes are immune from being void for vagueness when they contain explicit ACDA clauses.
 Explicit and implicit ACDA rules govern millions of North American drivers.